Gem-Sin/Instacart-Grocery-Basket-Analysis/README.md

 ● How do ordering habits differ among various customer profiles?

+# Data & Tools

+# Datasets

+The following datasets were used in the project and are from “The Instacart Online Grocery Shopping Dataset 2017”, Accessed from www.instacart.com/datasets/grocery-shopping-2017: via Kaggle 27.05.2025

+● Orders

+● Products

+● Departments

+● Orders_Products_Prior

+● Customers (created by Career Foundry for educational purpose)

+# Tools

 # Folders

 Description of the contents of the Instacart Project Folder